Introducing the Velocity Logbook v2.0

 Customisation of the display

-There can be a lot going on when you start training with VBT, so to help with this the logbook now has an easy to use settings page, allowing you to turn on and off columns based on how you prefer to use velocity in your training.
+There can be a lot going on when you start training with VBT, so to help with this take some time to customise your logbook hiding any columns you might not care about much in your training.

-As an example, my own logbook is significantly stripped back, showing just the 30-day average, the curve score and the velocity PR columns.
+As an example, my own logbook is significantly stripped back, I don’t train with RPE, or am not worried about velocity loss so I hide these columns showing just the readiness score, the curve score and the velocity PR columns.
 These are the numbers that matter to me in my training and give me a very quick overview of how the session is tracking.
-I also currently have the RPE, last rep velocity and velocity loss columns hidden, in future I will likely turn these back on as I progress back into a meaningful strength training block.

 Automatic Profiling and 1RM estimation